MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Survey.
   - Digest: In this review, we strive to provide AI practitioners a comprehensive guide towards building trustworthy AI systems.
 We first introduce the theoretical framework of important aspects of AI trustworthiness, including robustness, generalization, explainability, transparency, reproducibility, fairness, privacy preservation, alignment with human values, and accountability.
 We then survey leading approaches in these aspects in the industry.
 To unify the current fragmented approaches towards trustworthy AI, we propose a systematic approach that considers the entire lifecycle of AI systems, ranging from data acquisition to model development, to development and deployment, finally to continuous monitoring and governance.

+- Ethics of AI: A Systematic Literature Review of Principles and Challenges. [[paper]](https://arxiv.org/abs/2109.07906)
+  - Arif Ali Khan, Sher Badshah, Peng Liang, Bilal Khan, Muhammad Waseem, Mahmood Niazi, Muhammad Azeem Akbar.
+  - Key Word: Survey; Ethics.
+  - Digest: We conducted a systematic literature review (SLR) study to investigate the agreement on the significance of AI principles and identify the challenging factors that could negatively impact the adoption of AI ethics principles.
+The results reveal that the global convergence set consists of 22 ethical principles and 15 challenges.
+Transparency, privacy, accountability and fairness are identified as the most common AI ethics principles.

+- The State of AI Ethics Report (Volume 5). [[paper]](https://arxiv.org/abs/2108.03929)
+  - Abhishek Gupta, Connor Wright, Marianna Bergamaschi Ganapini, Masa Sweidan, Renjie Butalid.
+  - Key Word: Report; Ethics.
+  - Digest: This report from the Montreal AI Ethics Institute covers the most salient progress in research and reporting over the second quarter of 2021 in the field of AI ethics with a special emphasis on "Environment and AI", "Creativity and AI", and "Geopolitics and AI."
+The report also features an exclusive piece titled "Critical Race Quantum Computer" that applies ideas from quantum physics to explain the complexities of human characteristics and how they can and should shape our interactions with each other.
+The report also features special contributions on the subject of pedagogy in AI ethics, sociology and AI ethics, and organizational challenges to implementing AI ethics in practice.

+- Ethical AI for Social Good. [[paper]](https://arxiv.org/abs/2107.14044)
+  - Ramya Akula, Ivan Garibay.
+  - Key Word: Survey; Social Good.
+  - Digest: The concept of AI for Social Good(AI4SG) is gaining momentum in both information societies and the AI community.
+Through all the advancement of AI-based solutions, it can solve societal issues effectively.
+To date, however, there is only a rudimentary grasp of what constitutes AI socially beneficial in principle, what constitutes AI4SG in reality, and what are the policies and regulations needed to ensure it.
+This paper fills the vacuum by addressing the ethical aspects that are critical for future AI4SG efforts.

 - Trustworthy AI: A Computational Perspective. [[paper]](https://arxiv.org/abs/2107.06641)
   - Haochen Liu, Yiqi Wang, Wenqi Fan, Xiaorui Liu, Yaxin Li, Shaili Jain, Yunhao Liu, Anil K. Jain, Jiliang Tang.
   - Key Word: Survey.
   - Digest: We present a comprehensive survey of trustworthy AI from a computational perspective, to help readers understand the latest technologies for achieving trustworthy AI.
 Trustworthy AI is a large and complex area, involving various dimensions.
 In this work, we focus on six of the most crucial dimensions in achieving trustworthy AI: (i) Safety & Robustness, (ii) Non-discrimination & Fairness, (iii) Explainability, (iv) Privacy, (v) Accountability & Auditability, and (vi) Environmental Well-Being.

+- Ethics Sheets for AI Tasks. [[paper]](https://arxiv.org/abs/2107.01183)
+  - Saif M. Mohammad. *ACL 2022*
+  - Key Word: Ethics; Natural Language Processing.
+  - Digest: In this position paper, I make a case for thinking about ethical considerations not just at the level of individual models and datasets, but also at the level of AI tasks.
+I will present a new form of such an effort, Ethics Sheets for AI Tasks, dedicated to fleshing out the assumptions and ethical considerations hidden in how a task is commonly framed and in the choices we make regarding the data, method, and evaluation.

+- AI-Ethics by Design.
+Evaluating Public Perception on the Importance of Ethical Design Principles of AI. [[paper]](https://arxiv.org/abs/2106.00326)
+  - Kimon Kieslich, Birte Keller, Christopher Starke.
+  - Key Word: Ethics; Public Perception.
+  - Digest: In this study, we investigate how ethical principles (explainability, fairness, security, accountability, accuracy, privacy, machine autonomy) are weighted in comparison to each other.
+This is especially important, since simultaneously considering ethical principles is not only costly, but sometimes even impossible, as developers must make specific trade-off decisions.
+In this paper, we give first answers on the relative importance of ethical principles given a specific use case - the use of AI in tax fraud detection.

+- The State of AI Ethics Report (Volume 4). [[paper]](https://arxiv.org/abs/2105.09060)
+  - Abhishek Gupta, Alexandrine Royer, Connor Wright, Victoria Heath, Muriam Fancy, Marianna Bergamaschi Ganapini, Shannon Egan, Masa Sweidan, Mo Akif, Renjie Butalid.
+  - Key Word: Report; Ethics.
+  - Digest: The 4th edition of the Montreal AI Ethics Institute's The State of AI Ethics captures the most relevant developments in the field of AI Ethics since January 2021.
+This report aims to help anyone, from machine learning experts to human rights activists and policymakers, quickly digest and understand the ever-changing developments in the field.
+Through research and article summaries, as well as expert commentary, this report distills the research and reporting surrounding various domains related to the ethics of AI, with a particular focus on four key themes: Ethical AI, Fairness & Justice, Humans & Tech, and Privacy.

+- The State of AI Ethics Report (January 2021). [[paper]](https://arxiv.org/abs/2105.09059)
+  - Abhishek Gupta, Alexandrine Royer, Connor Wright, Falaah Arif Khan, Victoria Heath, Erick Galinkin, Ryan Khurana, Marianna Bergamaschi Ganapini, Muriam Fancy, Masa Sweidan, Mo Akif, Renjie Butalid.
+  - Key Word: Report; Ethics.
+  - Digest: It aims to help anyone, from machine learning experts to human rights activists and policymakers, quickly digest and understand the field's ever-changing developments.
+Through research and article summaries, as well as expert commentary, this report distills the research and reporting surrounding various domains related to the ethics of AI, including: algorithmic injustice, discrimination, ethical AI, labor impacts, misinformation, privacy, risk and security, social media, and more.

+- AI and Ethics -- Operationalising Responsible AI. [[paper]](https://arxiv.org/abs/2105.08867)
+  - Liming Zhu, Xiwei Xu, Qinghua Lu, Guido Governatori, Jon Whittle.
+  - Key Word: Survey; Ethics; Responsibility.
+  - Digest: In the last few years, AI continues demonstrating its positive impact on society while sometimes with ethically questionable consequences.
+Building and maintaining public trust in AI has been identified as the key to successful and sustainable innovation.
+This chapter discusses the challenges related to operationalizing ethical AI principles and presents an integrated view that covers high-level ethical AI principles, the general notion of trust/trustworthiness, and product/process support in the context of responsible AI, which helps improve both trust and trustworthiness of AI for a wider set of stakeholders.

+- Ethics and Governance of Artificial Intelligence: Evidence from a Survey of Machine Learning Researchers. [[paper]](https://arxiv.org/abs/2105.02117)
+  - Baobao Zhang, Markus Anderljung, Lauren Kahn, Noemi Dreksler, Michael C. Horowitz, Allan Dafoe.
+  - Key Word: Survey; Ethics; Governance.
+  - Digest: To examine these researchers' views, we conducted a survey of those who published in the top AI/ML conferences (N = 524).
+We compare these results with those from a 2016 survey of AI/ML researchers and a 2018 survey of the US public.
+We find that AI/ML researchers place high levels of trust in international organizations and scientific organizations to shape the development and use of AI in the public interest; moderate trust in most Western tech companies; and low trust in national militaries, Chinese tech companies, and Facebook.

+- Causal Learning for Socially Responsible AI. [[paper]](https://arxiv.org/abs/2104.12278)
+  - Lu Cheng, Ahmadreza Mosallanezhad, Paras Sheth, Huan Liu. *IJCAI 2021*
+  - Key Word: Survey; Bias Mitigation; Transparency.
+  - Digest: To make AI address ethical challenges and shun undesirable outcomes, researchers proposed to develop socially responsible AI (SRAI).
+One of these approaches is causal learning (CL).
+We survey state-of-the-art methods of CL for SRAI.
+We begin by examining the seven CL tools to enhance the social responsibility of AI, then review how existing works have succeeded using these tools to tackle issues in developing SRAI such as fairness.
+The goal of this survey is to bring forefront the potentials and promises of CL for SRAI.

 ### Survey: 2020

+- The State of AI Ethics Report (October 2020). [[paper]](https://arxiv.org/abs/2011.02787)
+  - Abhishek Gupta, Alexandrine Royer, Victoria Heath, Connor Wright, Camylle Lanteigne, Allison Cohen, Marianna Bergamaschi Ganapini, Muriam Fancy, Erick Galinkin, Ryan Khurana, Mo Akif, Renjie Butalid, Falaah Arif Khan, Masa Sweidan, Audrey Balogh.
+  - Key Word: Report; Ethics.
+  - Digest: This report aims to help anyone, from machine learning experts to human rights activists and policymakers, quickly digest and understand the ever-changing developments in the field.
+Through research and article summaries, as well as expert commentary, this report distills the research and reporting surrounding various domains related to the ethics of AI, including: AI and society, bias and algorithmic justice, disinformation, humans and AI, labor impacts, privacy, risk, and future of AI ethics.

 - Technologies for Trustworthy Machine Learning: A Survey in a Socio-Technical Context. [[paper]](https://arxiv.org/abs/2007.08911)
   - Ehsan Toreini, Mhairi Aitken, Kovila P. L. Coopamootoo, Karen Elliott, Vladimiro Gonzalez Zelaya, Paolo Missier, Magdalene Ng, Aad van Moorsel.
   - Key Word: Survey.
   - Digest:  In this paper we provide an overview of technologies that support building trustworthy machine learning systems, i.e., systems whose properties justify that people place trust in them.
 We argue that four categories of system properties are instrumental in achieving the policy objectives, namely fairness, explainability, auditability and safety & security (FEAS).
 We discuss how these properties need to be considered across all stages of the machine learning life cycle, from data collection through run-time model inference.

+- The State of AI Ethics Report (June 2020). [[paper]](https://arxiv.org/abs/2006.14662)
+  - Abhishek Gupta, Camylle Lanteigne, Victoria Heath, Marianna Bergamaschi Ganapini, Erick Galinkin, Allison Cohen, Tania De Gasperis, Mo Akif, Renjie Butalid.
+  - Key Word: Report; Ethics.
+  - Digest: Our goal is to help you navigate this ever-evolving field swiftly and allow you and your organization to make informed decisions.
+This pulse-check for the state of discourse, research, and development is geared towards researchers and practitioners alike who are making decisions on behalf of their organizations in considering the societal impacts of AI-enabled solutions.
+We cover a wide set of areas in this report spanning Agency and Responsibility, Security and Risk, Disinformation, Jobs and Labor, the Future of AI Ethics, and more.

 - Trust in Data Science: Collaboration, Translation, and Accountability in Corporate Data Science Projects. [[paper]](https://arxiv.org/abs/2002.03389)
   - Samir Passi, Steven J. Jackson.
   - Key Word: Survey; Data Science.
   - Digest: The trustworthiness of data science systems in applied and real-world settings emerges from the resolution of specific tensions through situated, pragmatic, and ongoing forms of work.
 Drawing on research in CSCW, critical data studies, and history and sociology of science, and six months of immersive ethnographic fieldwork with a corporate data science team, we describe four common tensions in applied data science work: (un)equivocal numbers, (counter)intuitive knowledge, (in)credible data, and (in)scrutable models.
 We show how organizational actors establish and re-negotiate trust under messy and uncertain analytic conditions through practices of skepticism, assessment, and credibility.

+- Artificial Intelligence for Social Good: A Survey. [[paper]](https://arxiv.org/abs/2001.01818)
+  - Zheyuan Ryan Shi, Claire Wang, Fei Fang.
+  - Key Word: Survey; Social Good.
+  - Digest: Artificial intelligence for social good (AI4SG) is a research theme that aims to use and advance artificial intelligence to address societal issues and improve the well-being of the world.
+AI4SG has received lots of attention from the research community in the past decade with several successful applications.

 ### Survey: 2019